fine1021/library/README.md

 use the nineoldandroid library to make it work well on android 2.3.

--
+--
-Easily reference the library in your Android projects using this dependency in your module's  `build.gradle`  file:
+Reference the library in your Android projects using this dependency in your module's  `build.gradle`  file:

 ```Gradle
 dependencies {